 Lindsey is a licensed psychotherapist with a Masters degree in Science and Social Work.
-She provides counseling services for adults, adolescents, and children with a broad range of issues including mood disorders, anxiety struggles, substance abuse, personality disorders, trauma, and daily life struggles with documented success.
+She provides counseling services for adults and adolescents with a broad range of issues including mood disorders, anxiety struggles, substance abuse, personality disorders, trauma, and daily life struggles with documented success.

 Lindsey, a graduate of The University of Texas at Arlington, opened her private practice in Texas in 2013, and is trained and certified through the Counseling Services for Fire Fighters, specializing in supporting first responders.